madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 <!--- tags: linux -->

-<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not easy avoidable anymore in Ubuntu desktop, so I spend some time to keep a few notes from documentation I had to scan to understand it.
+<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not easy avoidable anymore in Ubuntu desktop, so I spend some time to keep a few notes from documentation (and `man snap`) I had to scan to understand it.

 <div id='toc'></div>